IBM-Cloud/terraform-provider-ibm/website/docs/d/is_dedicated_host_profile.html.markdown

 The following arguments are supported:

-* `name` - (Optional, string) The globally unique name for this virtual server instance profile.
+* `name` - (Required, string) The globally unique name for this virtual server instance profile.

 ## Attribute Reference